-The BEL for Long-Term Business (including life insurance and fixed annuity blocks) is generally calculated under the Scenario-based approach.
-Under this approach BEL for each block is determined as the market value of the initial basket of assets that diffuse the liability cash flows and produce zero present value of surplus.
-The BEL for each block is summed to the legal entity level and the legal entity's total BEL is set to the highest asset requirement among all the scenarios prescribed by the BMA.
+The Best Estimate Liability ("BEL") for Long-Term Business (including life insurance and fixed annuity business) is calculated under the Scenario-based approach.
+Under this approach, BEL for each block is determined as the market value of the initial basket of assets that diffuse the liability cash flows and produce zero present value of surplus.
+The BEL for each block is summed to the legal entity level and the entity-level BEL is set to the highest asset requirement of all the scenarios prescribed by the Authority.